-There are many ways to elicit Moro reflex.
+There are many ways to elicit the Moro reflex.
 However, the most common method used is the “drop method” wherein the nurse lifts the baby completely off the bed while supporting the head and the neck, and then the nurse lowers the baby rapidly till there is only 4-8 inches between the baby and the bed.
-It is important to note that while doing this, the baby is kept in supine position.
-Complete Moro reflex involves bilateral abduction of arms, extension of forearms, and full opening of hands.
-This is then followed by slow return of hands towards the midline and then followed by curling of the fingers.
+It is important to note that while doing this, the baby is kept in a supine position.
+Complete Moro reflex involves bilateral abduction of arms, an extension of forearms, and full opening of hands.
+This is then followed by a slow return of hands towards the midline and then followed by curling of the fingers.

 9. Babinski Reflex

 When the nurse strokes the sole of the foot in an inverted “J” curve from the heel upward, the newborn’s toes fan.
-It is only in newborns that positive Babinski reflex is considered normal.
+It is only in newborns that a positive Babinski reflex is considered normal.
 It normally disappears after the 3rd month.

 10. Reflexes of spinal cord integrity

-There are three reflexes to test spinal cord integrity of newborns.
-First on the list is magnet reflex, which can be elicited by applying pressure on the soles of the foot of newborns lying in supine position.
+There are three reflexes to test the spinal cord integrity of newborns.
+First on the list is magnet reflex, which can be elicited by applying pressure on the soles of the foot of newborns lying in a supine position.
 As a response, the newborns would push back against the pressure.

 The second reflex to test spinal cord integrity is called crossed extension reflex.
-This is exhibited by the newborn in supine position by raising his other leg and extending it when the other leg is extended and, the sole of that foot is irritated or rubbed by a sharp object (e.g. thumbnail).
-This is like the act of the newborn trying to push the hand away that irritates the other leg.
+This is exhibited by the newborn in a supine position by raising his other leg and extending it when the other leg is extended and, the sole of that foot is irritated or rubbed by a sharp object (e.g. thumbnail).
+This is like the act of the newborn trying to push the hand away which irritates the other leg.

-Lastly, newborns lying in prone position would flex their trunk and swing their pelvis towards the direction of the touch when their paravertebral area is touched by a probing finger.
-This reflex is called trunk incurvation reflex.
+Lastly, newborns lying in a prone position would flex their trunk and swing their pelvis towards the direction of the touch when their paravertebral area is touched by a probing finger.
+This reflex is called the trunk incurvation reflex.

 11. Landau Reflex